What Size Propane Tank Is Needed For A Standby Generator?

 How long will a 250-gallon propane tank run a whole-house generator?

 This is one of those questions that can be asked multiple times before you get an answer.
 There is no one-size-fits-all solution to this one!
-Each homeowner will likely have their own energy needs and their own energy storage options.
+Each homeowner will likely have their own energy needs and their own fuel source options.
 Some may need it for only a few minutes to power, say, a well.
 Others to power everything in a home.
 Obviously, a 250-gallon tank is better than a 100- gallon.
 It is due to the fact that no one is ever sure how soon grid power will come back on.

 The general rule is that, depending on energy use, it should last about one week based on 36 gallons a day.
 Every generator manufacturer will be different in propane per hour fuel consumption.